Pugduddly/GitWeb-Sites/README.md

 If you are loading this page inside GitWeb app please exit now!

 # GitWeb
-An "Internet" Browser for MrCrayfishs Device Mod (1.12.2), that has community created websites
+An "Internet" Browser for MrCrayfish's Device Mod (1.12.2), that has community created websites.

-This is a textbased browser, that supports pages with Color & Styling codes based off the built in Minecraft colorcodes.
+This is a text-based browser that supports pages with color & styling codes that are fully compatible with Minecraft.

 # Website Creation Tutorial